-To continue our work we need your help! donate here to make sure that credible information for refugees Continues to be available in the future! thanks for your support.
+donate here to make sure that we can continue our work in the future! thanks for your support.

 Court case victory in Germany

 Approved family reunification applicants in Greece have to wait for many many months to be reunited with their family members, because German authorities are delaying the process.
 This clearly violates their basic rights to family unity.
 The Mobile Info Team referred several cases to Pro Asyl in Germany, who went to court with them.
 In April we had our first victory in front of a German court!
 That means that Wisal* will soon be able to reunite with her husband, and father of her little child to start their new life with him in Germany, instead of still having to wait in Greece for an indefinite period.
 We hope very much that several other victories like this will follow.